Shadow systems, decomposability and isotropic constants: Shadow systems and generalized RS-movements

 Now Proposition \ref{prop_L_K_second_derivative} and Lemma \ref{lemma_generalized_RS_movement_second_derivative} imply that

 which is a contradiction to the assumption that $K$ is a local maximizer of $K \mapsto L_K$. \end{proof}

 Although Proposition \ref{prop_generalized_RS_movements} sheds some light on the geometric mechanism underlying Theorem \ref{thm_ccg}, the condition \eqref{eq_prop_generalized_RS_movements} may seem somewhat contrived.
 What qualitative features of the convex body $K$ can ensure the existence of a generalized RS-movement of $K$ that fulfills the quantitative condition \eqref{eq_prop_generalized_RS_movements}?
-One possible answer is suggested by reconsidering the dimension argument that we invoked in the proof of Theorem \ref{thm_ccg}.
-For $K \in \Kno$ and $u \in \sphere$, let $\GRS(K,u)$ be the set of functions $\beta \colon K \rightarrow \R$ such that $\beta$ is the speed function a generalized RS-movement $[t_1^\beta,t_2^\beta] \rightarrow \Knn$, $t \mapsto K_t^\beta$ of $K$ in direction $u$.
-We note that the domain $[t_1^\beta,t_2^\beta]$ is allowed to depend on $\beta$.
+One possible answer is suggested by reconsidering the dimension argument that we invoked in the proof of Theorem \ref{thm_ccg}. \begin{definition} For $K \in \Kno$ and $u \in \sphere$, let $\GRS(K,u)$ be the set of functions $\beta \colon K \rightarrow \R$ such that $\beta$ is the speed function of a generalized RS-movement $[a^\beta,b^\beta] \rightarrow \Knn$, $t \mapsto K_t^\beta$ of $K$ in direction $u$. \end{definition} We note that the domain $[a^\beta,b^\beta]$ in Definition \ref{def_GRS} is allowed to depend on $\beta$.
 This entails that $\GRS(K,u)$ is a vector space.
-By Lemma \ref{lemma_generalized_RS_movement_basic_properties}, the map
+Because $\GRS(K,u)$ contains all affine functions on $\pi_{u^\bot}(K)$, we always have $\dim \GRS(K,u) \geq n$.
+By Lemma \ref{lemma_generalized_RS_movement_admissible_variation}, the map

-is linear, and if $\dim \GRS(K,u)$ is sufficiently large, the existence of a generalized RS-movement of $K$ in direction $u$ that satisfies \eqref{eq_prop_generalized_RS_movements} is a matter of elementary linear algebra.
+is linear, and if $\dim \GRS(K,u)$ is larger than the number of linear equations in \eqref{eq_prop_generalized_RS_movements}, then the existence of a non-trivial generalized RS-movement of $K$ in direction $u$ that satisfies \eqref{eq_prop_generalized_RS_movements} is a matter of elementary linear algebra (for details, see the proof of Theorem \ref{thm_minkowski_summands} below).
 We record this fact as a corollary.

-\begin{corollary} Let $K \subset \R^n$ be an isotropic convex body and let $\GRS(K,u)$ be the vector space of generalized RS-movements of $K$ in direction $u$.
+\begin{corollary} Let $K \subset \R^n$ be an isotropic convex body and let $\GRS(K,u)$ be the vector space of speed functions of generalized RS-movements of $K$ in direction $u$.
 If

 then $K$ is not a local maximizer of the isotropic constant. \end{corollary}

 Again, one might ask about the geometric ``meaning'' of Corollary \ref{cor_generalized_RS_movements_dim}.
 In Section \ref{sect_the_polytopal_case}, we will analyze the structure of $\GRS(K,u)$ in the case where $K$ is a polytope.
 As one might suspect, condition \ref{def_generalized_RS_movement_2} in Definition \ref{def_generalized_RS_movement} is somewhat of a nuisance, not least because it involves an orthogonal projection, where the notion of orthogonality depends on the covariance matrix $A_K$.
 It is therefore natural to ask whether the condition can be dispensed with.
 In the following section, we prove Theorem \ref{thm_minkowski_summands}, which is analogous to Corollary \ref{cor_generalized_RS_movements_dim}, except that the generalized RS-movements are replaced by linear interpolants of gauge functions, which allows us to get rid of condition \ref{def_generalized_RS_movement_2} in Definition \ref{def_generalized_RS_movement}.
 A detailed comparison of Theorem \ref{thm_minkowski_summands} and Corollary \ref{cor_generalized_RS_movements_dim} will be given in Section \ref{sect_the_polytopal_case}.